 Movies intended for simultaneous distribution in both Special Venue and normal movie theaters.
 The intent of this category is to honor those projects made specifically for the Special Venue market.

-This award is to honor the overall achievement of a single created environment in a live action motion picture that best creates an illusion of setting for the story being told.
-Created environments are defined as either completely artificial environments, or the enhancement of an existing practical set or location through the addition of elements not present during photography.
+This award is to honor the overall achievement of a single created environment in a live action broadcast program that best creates an illusion of setting for the story being told.
+Created environments are defined as either completely artificial environments, or the enhancement of an existing practical set location through the addition of elements not present during photography.
 The environment may occur more than once in the project and under different conditions, but must be the same environment, created by the exact same team.

 This category judges not only the techniques for creating the environment, but also their integration with any practical plate photography.
 Before & Afters must show the integration of the multiple elements used to create the environment.

-Stereo extractions of environments that do not contain any other significant enhancements or fully animated productions are not eligible in this category.
+Stereo extractions of environments that do not contain any other significant enhancements, or fully animated productions, are not eligible in this category.
 For practical purposes, the environment should be a single setting within the story, and not, for example, all locations within an entire city.